 For each new shoe, many workers need to be trained on how to make it.
-500 pairs are one day of work for a stitching line.
+A 500 pair order is finished within a day of work for a stitching line.
 For a basic sneaker, a smoothly running line can make 1500 to 2000 pairs a day.
-That 500 pair order will be done before lunch.
+Those 500 pairs you spent a long time designing and ordering will be made before lunch.
 A big factory will agree to make small orders for an important customer.
 I’ve worked for companies that produce 5 million pairs a year, so if we asked the factory to make a small order they would do it as a service, but generally, they seek to avoid small orders.

 Now, some factories will make small orders.
 They have smaller operations but will charge more.
 Materials will have to be bought from the local market and tooling will have to be “open” molds – you won’t have a great selection.

 How much do shoe development samples cost?

 For a shoe factory, every new customer has a chance to be the next Nike or the next flop.
 The factory sales manager has the task to figure out which you will be.
 Is your company new, or an existing company that already sells shoes or clothing?
 An established shoe brand will have no trouble getting samples made for free.
 The pattern development could be free, but tooling will always be billed.
 A sample tool could cost $1500 for a rubber sole to $5000 for a rubber and EVA midsole.
 A newcomer may need to buy samples.
 Again, each factory has a different policy.
 You could expect to pay 200% of the real FOB price plus all shipping charges for a sample.
 So if a basic shoe is $15 the sample would be $30, shipping could be another $50.